james3-14159265/james3-14159265.github.io/_posts/2016-10-17-finishing-off.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td> I learnt that during the time that it took to finish the booklet, i was learning all of it at the same time and little bits of it all built up to the final piece.
-I also learnt that by looking at what work you are set to do, it isn't actually as hard as it might seem.
-Such as the last piece, it was really long with lots of words and numbers, but eventually we did do it.
+    <td> I learnt that during the time that it took to finish the booklet, i was building up my knowledge to the last stage, the robot.
+I also learnt that by looking at your work and checking it, at sometimes, can be really useful, as i am almost guaranteed to make mistakes during the lesson.
+A good example for this is a couple of stages before the robot, when we had to alter the spacing between the line and the code.
+At first i didn't get it right and got really annoyed at myself, but when i went back and checked, i knew that checking my work was the problem.
 </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>The thing that limited my learning was i still got distracted easily.
-But this was for a different reason.
-The reason was that the people next to us had done less work than we had, but they got to do their blog once they had "finished".
-So, they had no homework for i.t.
-The reason for this is because they didn’t do the last activity in the booklet.</td>
+    <td>The thing that limited my learning was, like i said in what i learnt, was my ability to go back on my work and check what i was doing was right.
+I really need to work on my habit of going back and checking my work.
+This, i think is the most important habit i need to workon.
+This is because this will help me in other subjects and everyday life as well as I.T.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>  Next time, i am not sure what we are doing after half term but, if we are carrying on and we get to make our own, i will make sure that our communication is solid, use more logical thinking, swap every 5-10 minutes and finally check that i have typed the right thing.
-The thing that will improve my learning most, is to concentrate on my own work instead of someone else's.</td>
+    <td>  Next time, i will make sure that i go back and check my work.
+I will improve my learning by paying more attention of what is going on and to CHECK MY WORK.</td>
   </tr>
 </table>